awnumar/gravity/PROTOCOL.md

 > `derived_identifier[n] = sha256(root_identifier || n)`

 A 32 byte value that is stored in the database alongside chunks of the ciphertext.
-The reason we use this instead of `root_identifier` is so that we are able to store ciphertexts across multiple entries by simply incrementing `n` for every chunk of plaintext.
-This prevents leakage of information about which entries are linked or how many entries compose `plaintext`.
+The reason we use this instead of `root_identifier` is so that we are able to store data across multiple entries by simply incrementing `n` for every chunk of plaintext.
+This prevents the leakage of information about which entries are linked or how many entries compose `plaintext`.

 `n` refers to the index of the chunk of ciphertext that we're deriving the identifier for: `derived_identifier[n]` corresponds to `ciphertext[n]`.